Unified Optimization of Source Weights and Transfer Quantities in Multi-Source Transfer Learning: An Asymptotic Framework: Theoretical Characterization of Optimal Source Weights and Transfer Quantities

 \subsection{Single-Source Transfer Learning}

 In this subsection, we first analyze the case where the parameter is one-dimensional in Theorem \ref{thm:one_source}.
 We then extend the method to the high-dimensional setting in Proposition \ref{prop:highdimension}.
 Throughout this paper, we denote scalar-valued parameters by $\theta$ and high-dimensional parameters by $\underline{\theta}$.
 In analyzing the target parameter estimation problem, directly computing the K-L measure is intractable in general.
 Therefore, we conduct our analysis primarily in the asymptotic regime, where the behavior of the estimator becomes more tractable.
 To begin with, we consider the transfer learning scenario where we have one target task $\cT$ with $N_0$ training samples and one source task $\cS_1$ with $N_1$ training samples.
 In this case, we aim to determine the optimal transfer quantity $n_1^*\in [1,N_1]$ and the optimal transfer weight $w_1^*\in [0,+\infty]$.
 To facilitate our mathematical derivations, we assume $N_0$ and $N_1$ are asymptotically comparable, and the distance between the parameters of the target task and source task is sufficiently small (\textit{i.e.}, $\vert\theta_0-\theta_1\vert=O(\frac{1}{\sqrt{N_{0}}})$).
-Considering the similarity of low-level features among tasks of the same type, this assumption is made without loss of generality \cite{raghu2019transfusion,zhang2025theoretical}.
-Furthermore, as demonstrated in subsequent analysis, our conclusions remain valid even in extreme cases where the distance between parameters is large.
+Considering the similarity of low-level features among tasks of the same type~\cite{raghu2019transfusion}, this assumption is made without loss of generality, and similar assumptions have also been adopted in the prior literature~\cite{zhang2025theoretical}.